 Linda S. Birnbaum, Ph.D., D.A.B.T., A.T.S.

-Linda S. Birnbaum, Ph.D. is Director of the National Institute of Environmental Health Sciences (NIEHS) and the National Toxicology Program (NTP).
-She also conducts research, and serves as the Principal Investigator for the Laboratory of Toxicokinetics and Toxicology (LTT), with oversight from the NIH National Cancer Institute.
+Linda S. Birnbaum, Ph.D., D.A.B.T., A.T.S, retired as Director of the National Institute of Environmental Health Sciences (NIEHS) and the National Toxicology Program (NTP).
+Now a Special Volunteer to NIEHS, she also conducts research, and serves as the Principal Investigator for the Laboratory of Toxicokinetics and Toxicology (LTT).

 The LTT research program goals are to investigate the extent of human exposure to man-made chemicals of environmental concern and to investigate the fate and mechanisms of toxicity of these pollutants.
 The expected outcome of this research is to achieve a better understanding of the risk of exposure to humans and management of this risk for protection of human health.